 Sales and Marketing

-DSW's marketing expenses totaled $55.9 million, $50.9 million, and $46.5 million in fiscal years 2013, 2012, and 2011, respectively.
+DSW's marketing expenses totaled $56.2 million, $55.9 million, $50.9 million, in fiscal years 2014, 2013, and 2012, respectively.

 To further grow its online business the shoe seller will offer styles, sizes, and widths not available in local stores.
 DSW is also looking for new partner retailers for its leased department business.
 The company targets fashion-focused men and women from wide-ranging socioeconomic and demographic backgrounds.
 It looks to capture these shoppers by offering a broad selection of in-season styles at prices that rival the sales deals found in department stores.

-DSW chairman Jay Schottenstein owns nearly 63% of the combined voting power of all classes of DSW's common stock.
+DSW chairman Jay Schottenstein owns nearly 69% of the combined voting power of all classes of DSW's common stock.